 Transition Design argues that the social, economic, political and technological systems upon which society depends must transition toward more more sustainable futures.
-Seeding and catalzying change within complex systems will require a deep understand of the nature of change itself—how it manifests and how it can be intentionally directed.
+Seeding and catalzying change within complex systems will require a deep understanding of the nature of change itself—how it manifests and how it can be intentionally directed.
 Transition Design is centrally concerned with Theories of Change — how and why societal systems change or remain inert, and how such change manifests and can be catalyzed and directed towards desirable and sustainable futures.
 Theories of Change is a key area within the transition design framework for three important reasons 1) A theory of change is always present within a planned/designed course of action, whether it is explicitly acknowledged or not; 2) Transition to sustainable futures will require sweeping change at every level of our society; 3) Conventional, outmoded and seemingly intuitive ideas about change lie at the root of many wicked problems.
 Readings for this class include several theories of change from fields and disciplines outside design.

 See Additional Resources for this class before you begin the readings.